-Try SpamTitan Free for Thirty Days
+Try SpamTitan Free for Fourteen Days

-If you have never used a spam filtering solution with an outbound spam filter before, we invite you to try SpamTitan free for thirty days to see what impact it makes to the volume of spam email you receive and the malware that is prevented from infecting your network.
+If you have never used a spam filtering solution with an outbound spam filter before, we invite you to try SpamTitan free for fourteen days to see what impact it makes to the volume of spam email you receive and the malware that is prevented from infecting your network.

 An outbound spam filter is included as part of our offer, as is full customer and technical support.
 Although only a precaution against spam emails and infected emails being sent out from your organization, you might be surprised exactly what is detected during your trial period.

-Call our team of Sales Technicians today to find out more about our offer.
 One of our team will be happy to answer any questions you have about the benefits of an outbound spam filter and guide you through the process of installing and configuring the most appropriate SpamTitan solution for your free trial.

 Do you have examples of spam-related keywords?

 There are multiple online sources - typically aimed at email marketing companies - listing hundreds of spam-related keywords and phrases to avoid.
 Some that may be relevant to non-email marketing companies include “the info you requested”, “make money”, and “risk free”; not only in the subject line of the email, but when used out of context in the body of the email.

 What is the likelihood of outbound emails being flagged as spam?

 If you have a malicious insider within your organization, they are more likely going to try to monetize privileged access in others ways than bulk spam mail.
 However, if a corporate email account has been compromised by an external bad actor, it could easily be used to send spam email from a “trusted source”.
 Furthermore, a compromised corporate email account can be a warning sign that other corporate accounts (i.e. cloud accounts) have also been compromised.

 Do I need an spam filter for outbound mail if my business has a good IP reputation?